cgardesey/REQUESTINFOTAKER/README.md

-# LED Clock WinForms Project
+# LED Clock Request Logger

 Welcome to the LED Clock WinForms project!
-This application allows users to customize and order LED clocks tailored to their preferences.
+This is a WinForms application to I developed to manage client request of customised LED clocks I design.
+Feel free to customize this project for similar use cases.

 ## Table of Contents
 - [Features](#features)